mchobby/micropython-eeprom-27512/readme.md

 ![PROGRAMMER-GLS27SF512-eeprom-read](docs/_static/PROGRAMMER-GLS27SF512-eeprom-read.jpg)

+Which does look like the following with the EEPROM to read at bottom-right of my breadboard.

+![PROGRAMMER GLS27SF512 breadboard](docs/_static/PROGRAMMER-GLS27SF512-eeprom-read-breadboard.jpg)

 The example [read_epprom.py](examples/read_epprom.py) just read the 64K eeprom content and display it on the REPL output.

-Which does look like the following with the EEPROM to read at bottom-right.

-![PROGRAMMER GLS27SF512 breadboard](docs/_static/PROGRAMMER-GLS27SF512-eeprom-read-breadboard.jpg)

 See the variable `start_addr` and `end_addr` in the script [read_epprom.py](examples/read_epprom.py) to modify the range of reading